queilawithaQ/queilawithaQ/README.md

 hey! i’m @queilawithaQ aka @cu2y
- + i play around and like to develop i created a new account/repository to start a fresh slate and (correctly) reconfigure my virtual environments. please do not hesitate to reach me via email or @ if you'd like my collab or if you have any suggestions/ tweaks :)
+ +  like to develop, repo's reconfigured to my virtual environments.

 <!---